adityavvvn/Real-Time-Credit-Risk-Assessment-Using-Alternative-Data/README.md

 ## 👨‍💻 Authors

-Developed by [Aditya V V V N](https://github.com/adityavvvn) as part of a research initiative in fintech and machine learning.
+Developed by [V V V N Uday Aditya](https://github.com/adityavvvn as part of a research initiative in fintech and machine learning.

 ## 📜 License